v6d-io/v6d/modules/graph/README.rst

 - :code:`dump_dry_run_rounds`: if greater than :code:`0`, will traverse the graph for :code:`dump_dry_run_rounds` times to measure the edge (CSR) accessing performance.
 Default is :code:`0`.
-  :code:`use_perfect_map` whether to use perfect map when construct vertex map.
+- :code:`use_perfect_hash` whether to use perfect map when construct vertex map.
 Default is :code:`0`.
 Using perfect map is usually helpful to reduce the memory usage.
 But it is not recommended when the graph is small.